 Article IX.
 Revision of the Constitution

-The Constitution of SSA shall be examined for revision once
+The Constitution of SSCA shall be examined for revision once

 every two years at the order of the President.